Marathon Petroleum, top U.S. refiner, begins widespread job cuts

 Last week, LyondellBasell Industries LYB.N also disclosed plans to cut 10% of staff at its Houston oil refinery because of heavy losses.
 Plant operations would be challenged for several years because of the drop in demand, a LyondellBasell executive said.

-Reporting by Erwin Seba in Houston; Editing by Gary McWilliams and Matthew Lewis
+Reporting by Erwin Seba in Houston; Editing by Gary McWilliams and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.